JacquesCarette/Drasil/People/Jason/code-generator/rendering-in-drasil.md

 First, an example: to capture kinematics equations, we use a mixture of `TheoryModel`s, `GenDefn`s and `DataDefinition`s which contain instances of `Expr` and `ModelExpr`.
-We capture quantities like velocity and we create a "velocity" word chunk (an `IdeaDict`) that lets us reference the word "velocity" in the context of writing an SRS document.
-We also capture a structured mathematical meaning of "velocity" that lets us ascribe it any number of definitions we choose and for a variety of contexts.
-For example, in different Drasil projects, we might need individual instances of velocity for each "world object," or we might use different coordinate systems.
+We capture quantities like velocity with `DefinedQuantityDict`s and we create a "velocity" word chunk (an `IdeaDict`) that lets us reference the word "velocity" in the context of writing an SRS document.
+We also capture a structured mathematical meaning of "velocity" that lets us assign it any number of formulas we choose and for a variety of contexts.
+For example, in different Drasil projects, we might need individual instances of velocity for each entity in our problem model, or we might use different coordinate systems.
 Regardless, all carry different definitions of velocity.
-For `sin`, when we want to reference the word, we resort to hacks, such as in `SglPend/GenDefs.hs` (see below snippet) or relying on injecting expression terms into `Sentence`s and them being renderable to human language as well (again, a kind of duplication, here in our renderers).
+For `sin`, when we want to reference the word, we resort to hacks, such as in `SglPend/GenDefs.hs` (see below snippet) or relying on injecting expression terms into `Sentence`s (which will *always* appear in math-mode -- what if we wanted code-mode, say, in the design document?) and them being renderable to human language as well (again, a kind of duplication in our renderers).

 ```text
 drasil-example/sglpend/lib/Drasil/SglPend/GenDefs.hs: